A Lightweight Video Anomaly Detection Model with Weak Supervision and Adaptive Instance Selection: Performance Evaluation

 \subsection{Compared Methods}

-We compare our method with a number of existing works, including twelve general (non-lightweight) models and two lightweight methods.
+We compare our method with a number of existing works, including thirteen general (non-lightweight) models and there lightweight methods.
 For some models, we consider two versions of using different feature extractors.